 Bottom: Edward & William Maxwell’s Beaux-Arts inspired Winnipeg CPR Station (1904-1905) and their Royal Alexandria Hotel (1906).

 As a result of the exposure due to rail travel, the styles people saw with admiration were used for museums, banks, schools and a myriad of building types.
 If the status of the Dominion during these decades early decades is considered, it makes sense that there would have been a desire to create a sense of place through architecture.
 Canadians were still British subjects with no Canadian citizenship; Canada’s foreign and trade policy was that of Britain; the military was an extension of Britain’s ; and the political sovereignty of the central government was limited.
-With the Dominion’s status as a quasi nation with few venues to express its burgeoning nationhood, architecture was one area in which Canada had the ability to hewn an identity out of its colonial past.
+With the Dominion’s status as a quasi nation with few venues to express its burgeoning nationhood, architecture was one area in which Canada had the ability to carve out an identity out of its colonial past.

 In contrast to the first fifty to sixty years after Confederation, Phase Two, the period circa Expo 67 and the 1976 Montreal Games, is what influenced a more expressive and progressive country.
 The utopia of modern architecture was just beginning to be proven to be fraudulent by some in the architectural profession, yet in Canada it flourished.
 Globally, modern architecture was criticized for removing meaning and historical elements from buildings.
 However, modern architecture in Canada in the lead up to Phase Two revealed a country with a modern style of building loaded with meaning.

-Montreal’s Place Ville Marie, built in 1962, was a signpost that signalled Canada was about to enter into global architectural prominence, which was later emphatically reinforced by Expo 67.
+Montreal’s Place Ville Marie, built in 1962, was a signpost that signaled Canada was about to enter into global architectural prominence, which was later emphatically reinforced by Expo 67.
 The building’s spacious interiors and soaring height superseded any office building in the Commonwealth giving Canada favour in the eyes of world.
 Architectural magazines featured Place Ville Marie as an advertisement for Canadian aluminum production and the headquarters for the Aluminum Limited Group of Companies.
 Place Ville Marie’s use of one of Canada’s main exports to drape its structure, showed that Canada was embracing its modernity and about to enter a new chapter in its national narrative.
 The optimism explodes with Expo 67 and the triumph of Canadian modernity.

 Right: Queen Elizabeth inspecting the model of Place Ville Marie (1959).